rug-compling/dact/cookbook/index.md

            not(@rel="cnj" and ../node[@rel="cnj" and @cat="smain"])]

 This query still finds quite a few cases of SV1 which are not yes/no-questions.
-The most practical solution may simply be to require that the clause is followed by a question mark.
+The most practical solution may simply be to require that the clause is followed by a question mark, and is not part of a WH-question:

     //node[@cat="sv1" and
            not(@rel="body") and